i-baumann/course_template/readme.md

 # Course Repsository Template

 A template repository for new courses, geared toward economics courses.
-The template TeX files are heavily based on Pedro Adajar's course templates (this repo is based on their [original repo](https://github.com/padajar/paolo-pset/tree/main) althought they have [updated templates](https://github.com/padajar/padajar-templates/tree/main)).
+The template TeX files are heavily based on Pedro Adajar's course templates (this repo is based on their [original repo](https://github.com/padajar/paolo-pset/tree/main) although they have [updated templates](https://github.com/padajar/padajar-templates/tree/main)).

 ### LaTeX